 As dusk falls over the Moberly Five and Drive, fireflies start their nightly show and cars file in to fill up the rows.
 Families find their favorite viewing spot – a blanket on the ground, the bed of a pickup, the back of an SUV.
-Kids gather for a quick game of catch in a grassy patch beneath the giant screen.
+Before the movie begins, kids gather for a quick game of catch in a grassy patch beneath the giant screen.

 Drive-ins offer an experience like no other.
-With a supply of snacks and a pillow or two, moviegoers can enjoy a first-run feature (oftentimes two) beneath a starry sky.
+With a supply of snacks and maybe a pillow or two, moviegoers can enjoy a first-run feature or favorite classic beneath a starry sky.

 Outdoor movie theaters have dwindled since their heyday in the 50s and 60s when more than 4,000 dotted the roadside nationwide.
-With just over 300 remaining, many drive-ins are becoming retro road-trip destinations.
+With just over 300 remaining, many drive-ins have become retro road-trip destinations.

-From single screens surrounded by trees to metropolitan multiplexes, ten Missouri drive-ins still light up the night all summer long.
+From metropolitan multiplexes to single screens surrounded by trees, nine Missouri drive-ins still light up the night all summer long.

 Moberly Five and Drive – Moberly’s original Hi Way 63 Drive-In operated from 1950 to 1983.
-A new building was constructed in 1997 to house five indoor movie screens as well as a projector for the outdoor screen, and the Moberly Five and Drive was born.
-One of a handful of indoor-outdoor movie theaters in the United States, the drive-in offers a double-feature seven days a week.
+A new building was constructed in 1997 to house five indoor movie screens as well as the projector for the outdoor screen, and the Moberly Five and Drive was born.
+The movie house is one of only a handful of indoor-outdoor theaters in the United States.

-19 Drive-In, Cuba – Located just off Route 66, the single-screen 19 Drive-In shows double features seven days a week.
-Open since 1950, the theater still has its old-school speakers, but also broadcasts the audio over FM radio as most drive-ins now do.
-Popcorn prices are old-school, too – a small cup will cost you $1.16 – $1.25 with tax.
+19 Drive-In, Cuba – Located just off Route 66, the 19 Drive-In opened in1950.
+The theater still has its old-school speakers but also broadcasts the audio over FM radio as most drive-ins now do.

-The Twin, Independence – The Twin lives up to its name twice over with double features on two screens – seven days a week.
-The theater opened in 1965 and is one of Missouri’s largest drive-ins with space for more than 1,400 cars.
+The Twin, Independence – The Twin lives up to its name with movies on two screens.
+The theater opened in 1965 and is Missouri’s largest drive-in, with space for more than 1,400 cars.

 Barco Drive-In, Lamar – The original Barco Starvue Drive-In opened in 1950.
-Boarded up windows in the base of the movie screen are remnants of a now-vacant apartment where the owners once lived.
+Boarded up windows in the base of the movie screen are remnants of an apartment where the owners once lived.
 In 2008, the Lamar Community Betterment association leased the theater to ensure it stayed open.
 Four years later, the community raised $50,000 for digital projection equipment so the theater could continue to screen new movies.
-The drive-in shows double features Friday through Tuesday.

 Most Missouri drive-ins are open spring through fall and close during the winter months.
-To ensure a successful movie-going experience, be sure to check the theater’s website or social media site for more information.
+Be sure to check the theater’s website or social media site for movie and showtime information.